Family-tastic

 Fun for children of all ages

-We run a programme of events and activities aimed at children and have plenty of fun things to do during the school holidays.
+We run a programme of events and activities aimed at families and children and have plenty of fun things to do during the school holidays.

-Our free onsite activities for the summer holidays include:
+Our free onsite activities for the Easter holidays include:

 It is one of the ways that helps us to know that we truly are a great place to visit.